prividentity/cryptonets-python-sdk/docs/source/Factor/Face.rst

 This section covers how to use the Face Factor for generating and verifying Private IDs.

 .. autoclass:: FaceFactor
-   :members: is_valid, is_valid_deprecated, estimate_age, enroll, predict, delete, compare
+   :members: is_valid, is_valid_deprecated, estimate_age, enroll, predict, delete, compare, get_iso_face